 - Foster mutual respect, understanding and a celebration of diversity.

-Should you require any further information on our curriculum, please contact Miss Christie Waite, Assistant Head Teacher and Curriculum & Assessment Leader, via the School Office.
+Should you require any further information on our curriculum, please contact Miss Christie Waite, Acting Head Teacher and Curriculum & Assessment Leader, via the School Office.

 “Trips help us to learn more about our projects.
 The trip to Clifford’s Tower helped me learn more about History and helped me with my writing because I could imagine life in the past.”